kangax/przilla/src/memory-bank/activeContext.md

   - Next: Run UI tests with `NEXT_PUBLIC_BETTER_AUTH_URL` set, then perform manual QA of exported files in the browser.

 ## Learnings & Insights

+- **CSV Import Validation Pattern:**

+  - Zod schemas are now the single source of truth for runtime validation of imported CSV data.
+  - All type guards and ad-hoc property checks for distinguishing row types have been replaced with Zod-based type narrowing.
+  - This pattern ensures that runtime validation and TypeScript type inference are always in sync, reducing bugs and maintenance overhead.
+  - When adding new import formats or updating CSV structures, always define/extend the Zod schema and use `.safeParse` for all runtime checks.
+  - This approach is now the standard for all future runtime validation in the project.

 - **Never summarize or omit code or documentation.
 All files must always be complete and explicit.
 Any omission, summarization, or use of ellipsis/comments to indicate missing content is a critical error and must be avoided.**
 - When using prop-drilling for server state (e.g., scores), query invalidation alone is not enough to guarantee UI updates.
 The parent component must be explicitly notified to refetch data after mutations.